📚

 pKa and Acid Strength

 Like pH, where a lower pH corresponds to a higher [H+], a lower pKa implies a higher Ka.
 However, it is worth noting that a high pKa does not imply basicity.
-Another note is that, like pH and pOH, pKa + pKb = 14.
+Another note is that like pH and pOH, pKa + pKb = 14.

 pH, pKa, and Buffers

-pH and pKa are also related to buffers.
+pH and pKa are also related in their relation to buffers.
 As a reminder, a buffer is a mixture of an acid and its conjugate base and is important because it is resistant to changes in pH.
-However, a question arises: when is the buffer the strongest?
+However, a question arises and that is when is the buffer the strongest?
+Well, let's take a look at the Henderson-Hasselbalch Equation, which is used to find the pH of a buffer:

 https://firebasestorage.googleapis.com/v0/b/fiveable-92889.appspot.com/o/images%2F-goegVggZLXXS.png?alt=media&token=38dbd3b0-83fc-427d-ad51-655f66e45d5a